She deserved it all. After the shit she’d been through she deserved a prince and I wasn’t one of those.

 Abbi’s books are amazing because every time I read them I feel like I’m watching a soap opera, I love that it’s all about this group of friends in a small town and that you’re watching their relationships, problems, and interactions.
 Like I said, there’s just something about these books that get to me.

 That being said, this book has all the classic Abbi staples; beautiful and perfect woman with a tragic past, a sexy playboy who is instantly smitten by said perfect girl, interference from friends/family/tragic past, and of course the magnificent sex scenes.
 So, naturally, I loved it.
-I was so excited for this book seeing as how it was a combination of both of my favorite series of hers, but while I loved this book I gave it 4 roses because I do have some issues with it that I can’t pretend didn’t bother me.
+I was so excited for this book seeing as how it was a combination of both of my favorite series of hers, but while I loved this book I gave it 4 stars because I do have some issues with it that I can’t pretend didn’t bother me.

 - Editing – There was none.
 Like literally none at all.
 That’s what bugs me about self published material, it’s like no one went over it before it was published.
 Some sentences didn’t make sense, there was no punctuation is some instances, and there were just a lot of rough edges that could have been smoothed up with an extra reread or two.